YB-Joe/YongBaekCho.github.io/_pages/research.md

 ---
 ## My Research

 "Attributable watermakring of speech generative models" accpeted and published on ICASSP 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)
+You can find the paper in Markdown format [here](https://arxiv.org/abs/2006.09661).

 ## List of Interesting Papers